 Continuous Integration and Continuous Testing.
 Regardless of if agile methodology adopted continuous integration and testing are must to have for any organization building mobile apps.
 Using these standard DevOps tools efficiently will have an impact on quality, robustness and app compatibility across devices.

 Continuous Monitoring.
-Performance of mobile application is important in every step of the product development lifecycle.
-Getting a comprehensive understanding of how well application does on different devices, what are the bottlenecks and how application can be adjusted/optimized to provide better user experience for its users.
+Performance of the mobile application is important in every step of the product development lifecycle.
+Getting a comprehensive understanding of how well application does on different devices, what are the bottlenecks and how the application can be adjusted/optimized to provide a better user experience for its users.

 Maximize the Support, Service & The Delivery